State rail grant and loan programs

 Freight Rail Assistance Program

 The FRAP is a grant program open to applicants in both the public and private sector.
-This program is directed toward larger projects where it is difficult to gain a contribution and where the rail location or the project is of strategic importance to the local community and the state.
+This program is directed toward larger projects that are challenged to secure funding and where the rail location or the project is of strategic importance to the local community and the state.

 - The amount sought in individual applications is not restricted, but it is based on available funding.